 Jennifer she has been a vocal advocate for LGBTQ+ rights for over two decades.
 She is the co-founder of the Human Rights Campaign in Central Florida, serving on the local steering committee for 10+ years and the national Board of Governors for two terms.
 Jennifer also served on the statewide board of the Florida Red and Blue campaign in 2004 to oppose Florida’s marriage amendment.
 She has received numerous local and national awards for her activism over decades of service and her bio was included in the U.S. Congressional Record in 2014.

 Jennifer is also the Owner/President of Foster Productions, Inc. – a video production company located in Orlando, Florida with clients around the globe.
 Over the past 25 years, she has written, produced, and directed projects for many of the most prestigious corporations in the world.
 Her portfolio includes a wide range of content including Commercial, Documentary, Interactive, Learning Development, Marketing, Animation, and Broadcast media.
 Foster Productions celebrated 20 years in business in 2019 and Jennifer now chooses to limit her work to projects that she feels makes the world a better place and do not distract from her work with One Orlando Alliance.

 As the sole staff member, it is Jennifer’s responsibility to abide by member driven strategies with board driven oversight.
-There is nothing typical about her days as they can range from grant writing to meetings with community stakeholders to reviewing legislative policy to attending member and/or community events.
+There is nothing typical about her days as they can range from program development to meetings with community stakeholders to reviewing legislative policy to attending member and/or community events.
 Her work is as diverse as her passion for the cause and she feels that she is doing exactly what she is meant to be at this stage of her career path.